-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and personal problems.
-However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for an unauthorized absence of more than five years and a prior disciplinary action.
-The Board believed that considerable clemency was extended to you when your request for discharge to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
-Further, the Board concluded that you received the benefit of your bargain when your request for discharge was granted and should not be permitted to change it The Board concluded that your discharge was proper as now. issued and no change is warranted.
+In its review of your case, The Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and the length of time that has passed since you were discharged from the Navy.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for an unauthorized absence of more than eleven months.
+The Board believed that considerable clemency was extended to you when your request for discharge to avid trial by courtmartial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
+Further, the Board concluded that you received the benefit of your bargain when your request for discharge was granted and should not be permitted to change it now.
+The Board concluded that your discharge was proper as issued and no change is warranted.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.